Please click the blue links below for quick navigation down the page:

 June 23, 2019—July 19, 2019

-Whether you want to learn French or Spanish, it’s the ideal spot to immerse yourself in language.
-Our programs at Green Mountain College are open to rising 8th-12th grade students from beginners to advanced students.
+Our French programs at St. Michael’s College are open to rising 8th–12th grade students, from beginners to advanced students.

 June 23, 2019—July 19, 2019